AgustinBanchio/go-limit/readme.md

 ```

+## Roadmap

+Not much is planned for this module, but the following features are on the list:

+- ReservationGroups that allow reserving from multiple limiters at once with the same TTL.
+- Respect FIFO order for all implementations.
+- Immediate unblocking when a cancellation occurs.

 ## Purpose and Alternatives

 This module is intended to provide an easy-to-work with interface for common rate limiting needs.
 Contributions and